Using the VS Code plugin for Python

 |Kite||Kite is ready to go - start coding!|

 Note: If you're running Kite for the first time, it may take several minutes for Kite to finish indexing your codebase.

 Writing code and Accessing Features

 To start, open a Python file.
 Make sure that this file has been saved with a

 .py extension.
 Now type the following code:

 A list of suggested completions should automatically appear.
-Kite's completions are all marked with the
+When highlighted, Kite's completions are all marked with the

 Kite can provide autocompletions for Python keywords, name expressions or attribute expressions.
 The example above illustrates a name expression completion.
 An example of an attribute completion would be: